llcawthorne/llcawthorne.github.io/_posts/2017-05-22-practical-vim-1.md

 others and how you can make them all work flexibly with a range without having to move the cursor there first.
-It's especially convenient that you can use V to switch into visual line mode and select some lines, then it will prepopulate the range of lines into your : for executing an Ex command.
+It's especially convenient that you can use V to switch into visual line mode and select some lines, then it will prepopulate the range of lines into your : for executing an ex command.
 You can also use % to target the whole file with a command, which is how I'm accustomed to working with substitute.
 As an example, `:%normal A;` will append a semicolon to every line in a file or `%normal i//` will comment out every line in a file given a language where `//` starts comments.
-You can even write a script of Ex commands and load it into vim with `:source {filename}`.
+You can even write a script of ex commands and load it into vim with `:source {filename}`.

 I also learned that in you can use `:edit %:h` to load the working directory